Leading Innovation Excellence Programme

 Dr Magdalena Cholakova

-Magdalena Cholakova is an assistant professor of Strategy & Entrepreneurship in the Department of Strategic Management & Entrepreneurship at RSM.
+Magdalena Cholakova is an associate professor of Strategy & Entrepreneurship in the Department of Strategic Management & Entrepreneurship at RSM.
 She studies decision-making under high uncertainty, by mapping configurations of individual and organizational level factors that enable effective judgment.
 She has explored this topic in the context of early-stage project evaluations, entrepreneurial venture creation and organizational adaptation.
 Her research draws on theories from psychology, organizational theory and strategy and bridges the micro and macro levels of analysis.

 Prof. dr Tom Mom

 Tom Mom is professor of strategic growth and implementation at RSM, and academic director of RSM’s Executive MBA programme.
 His expertise is at the crossroads of strategic management and entrepreneurship, and includes strategic renewal, strategy execution, scale-ups, and ambidexterity.
 In addition to research, he teaches strategic management and entrepreneurship in RSM’s executive education, PhD and MBA programmes, and carries out advisory projects on strategic renewal for companies and governments plus new business development, strategic growth, scaling-up, and strategy implementation.
 His research has appeared in leading academic journals and managerial journals.